-It is our great pleasure to announce that Beatrice Motamedi is the 2021 winner of The Anne C. Barnhill Prize for Creative Nonfiction.
-Her essay, How to Make Jeweled Rice, was an early favorite in the submission process, and was named the best of the best by contest judge Mike Smith.
-Smith writes:
+It is our great pleasure to announce that Shana Ross is the 2022 winner of The Anne C. Barnhill Prize for Creative Nonfiction.
+Her essay, Story with Dog, was an early favorite in the submission process, and was named the best of the best by contest judge Sonja Livingston.
+Livingston writes:

-Mike also named as notable The Benefit of Others (Cabrera) and Learning Shame (Thomas).
-Congratulations to Beatrice, and to each of our finalists.
+Congratulations to Shana, and to each of our finalists.
 On behalf of our editorial team, we are humbled and grateful to have the opportunity to read your work; most of all, you contributed to the dream of honoring Anne Barnhill by offering poignant and powerful narratives from your childhood experience.

 Please see our home page or Creative Nonfiction menu tab for links to all of our essays, and thank you!

 Shana Ross has done time in both a co-ed percussion fraternity and the PTA.
 She arrived this March in Edmonton, Alberta, after 25 years in New England.
 Qui transtulit sustinet.
 Her work has appeared in Chautauqua Journal, Phantom Kangaroo, Gone Lawn, Cutbank Literary Journal, Laurel Review and more.
 She was awarded first place in the 2021 Bacopa Literary Review Poetry competition, received a 2019 Parent-Writer Fellowship to Martha’s Vineyard Institute of Creative Writing, and serves as an editor for Luna Station Quarterly.
 Her first chapbook, Heavy Little Things (Finishing Line Press) is now available.
 She holds both a BA and MBA from Yale and rarely tweets.
 Twitter: @shanakatzross